Laravel-Backpack/docs/4.1/add-ons-custom-operation.md

 -----

 This tutorial will help you package a custom operation into a Composer package, so that you (or other people) can use it in multiple Laravel projects.
-If you haven't already, please [create your custom operation](/docs/{{version}}/crud-operations#creating-a-custom-operation) first, and make sure it's working well, before you move it to a pacakge.
+If you haven't already, please [create your custom operation](/docs/{{version}}/crud-operations#creating-a-custom-operation) first, and make sure it's working well, before you move it to a package.
 It's just easier that way.

 <a name="create-the-package"></a>